Cosby5/All-My-Stars/README.md

 ## Shell

+- [minideb](https://github.com/bitnami/minideb) - A small image based on Debian designed for use in containers
 - [pki-manager](https://github.com/frntn/pki-manager) - IT Freelancers : Manage small PKI for multiple projects (or clients) with 2 bash scripts
 - [softether-autoinstall](https://github.com/icoexist/softether-autoinstall) - SoftEther Autoinstaller
 - [nspawn-skype](https://github.com/dhensen/nspawn-skype) - Put skype in an systemd-nspawn container where it belongs.